jgarber623/sixtwothree.org/src/posts/_posts/2015-02-12-the-practical-case-for-progressive-enhancement.md

 While I find these particular kinds of conversations thought-provoking and potentially persuasive, others clearly don't.
 And that's fine!
 Diversity of opinion makes for effective teams.

-Josh takes issue with my quote:
+Josh takes issue with my statement:

 > It's our responsibility to do right by the billions already online and the next billion preparing to come online.